 Apart from increasing speed and accuracy of loan underwriting, the new breed of automated solutions such as Intelligent Robotic Process Automation can also help improve compliance, plus improve the consistency of lending decisions.
-After implementing such robots as a service solution, a US-based mortgage lender managed to of loan setup tasks and gain a 3X growth in loan origination volumes without increasing operational costs.
+After implementing such robots as a service solution, a US-based mortgage lender managed to automate 85% of loan setup tasks and gain a 3X growth in loan origination volumes without increasing operational costs.

 Infopulse has also helped a Big 4 Audit and Consultancy Company develop a proprietary predictive analytics solution for operationalizing big data and running real-time BI scenarios on SAP HANA.
 Review the full case study.

 Modern borrowers are increasingly seeking a fast, convenient, affordable, and predominantly digital lending experience.
 Over 71% of borrowers indicate that they are comfortable with completing a lending application online; 65% have already done so – either fully or partially.

 Enabling remote loan applications, featuring preliminary KYC, onboarding, and data collection could help banks attract a younger cohort of well-off Millennial consumers, as well as minimize errors and redundancies during the application process.

 After implementing an automated loan origination system and improving online lending interfaces, one European bank increased its new SMB customer sign-up rates by a third and reduced the average margins by over 50%.
 In addition, they also reduced the average lending decision time from 20 days to less than 10 minutes.

 Infopulse has also helped a large Nordic bank automate its decision-making process with a web-based employee application.
 The vendor-agnostic solution significantly boosted the speed of the decision-making process, improved compliance and the quality of performed credit analyses.
 Check the complete case study.